JosefinaAureaAmaro/00_Project_Python_DataAnalysis/README.md

  Throughout our analysis, each group member created visualizations based on their respective topics.

  <b> Contributions per Group Member are as follows:<b>

+ Josefina Amaro: Data Cleansing, Verification & Standardizing for Analysis -&- High-Level Overview Analysis of All Reviewed Indicators

 </div>